Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 - The cognitive and epistemic effects of AI tools in formal and informal learning environments

-- AI governance, institutional accountability, and open education policy
+- AI governance, institutional accountability, and educational policy

 - What open education means — and what it costs — in an age of proprietary AI systems